MiteshShah/miteshshah.github.io/_posts/tips-and-tricks/2015-07-05-how-to-access-staging-website-without-editing-hosts-files-or-dns.markdown

 ### Note For SSL Website
 **NOTE!**: If your Staging/Dev/Beta Website used SSL the that SSL is replaced by `*.hosts.cx` SSL {: .notice}

+### You Might Also Like

+1. <a href="/linux/tutorials/how-to-edit-the-hosts-file-on-linux/">How to Edit the Hosts File on Linux</a>
+1. <a href="/mac/how-to-edit-the-hosts-file-on-mac-os/">How to Edit the Hosts File on Mac OS</a>